A Riemann--Hilbert approach to the perturbation theory for orthogonal polynomials: Applications to numerical linear

 The conjugate gradient algorithm (CGA) is an iterative method to solve the linear system $W \vec x = \vec b$.
 The method begins with an initial guess $\vec x_0$ and in the current work we always take $\vec x_0 = \vec 0$.
 The algorithm is mathematically described by the solution of a sequence of minimization problems:

 While one has the expression,

 it is quite remarkable that an extremely efficient iteration process is possible \cite{Hestenes1952}.
+Here $Q_k:=[\vec q_1, \cdots, \vec q_k ]$ as in (\ref{Qformaldefinition}).
 It is also of intrinsic mathematical interest that this process makes sense for bounded positive-definite operators on a Hilbert space.